Contraindications and Cautions for the Gerson Therapy

 - Greater than half of the colon removed

-- Intestinal or bowl obstruction (until they are resolved)
+- Intestinal or bowel obstruction (until they are resolved)

 - Kidney failure